Wang Ruowang: Involvement with student protests

 In December 1986, college students demonstrated in over a dozen Chinese cities in order to agitate for greater economic and political freedoms.
 Deng Xiaoping, after two straight weeks of student demonstrations, came to the conclusion that the student movement was a result of "bourgeois liberalization", and named three Communist Party members to be expelled: Fang Lizhi, Liu Binyan, and Wang Ruowang.
 Deng personally attacked Wang for being "wildly presumptuous", and accused him of five "major mistakes", including a belief that Chinese socialism was "feudal or semi-feudal in essence".
 Because he was the oldest of the three protest leaders, Wang later gained a reputation as "the grandfather of Chinese dissidents".
 Of the three, he remained in China the longest.

 Deng directed then-CCP General Secretary Hu Yaobang to expel them from the Party, but Hu refused.
-Because of his refusal, Hu was dismissed from his position as General Secretary in January 1987, effectively ending his period of influence within the Chinese government.
+Because of his refusal and a variety of other factors, Hu was dismissed from his position as General Secretary in January 1987, effectively ending his period of influence within the Chinese government.

 Following Wang's second expulsion from the Communist Party, Party officials attempted to mediate with Wang to change Wang's critical opinion of them, but were unsuccessful.
 In an interview with a reporter from Hong Kong in 1988, Wang came close to advocating the abolition of the Chinese Communist Party.
 When the Tiananmen Square protests began in 1989, Wang wrote a letter to Deng in support of the protesters, and organized a student march on Shanghai's city hall.
-The Tiananmen protests were suppressed in the June 4 "Tiananmen Massacre", and Wang went into hiding in the countryside on June 14.
-His friends influenced him to return to Shanghai on June 19 by convincing him that he would not be arrested.
+The Tiananmen protests were suppressed in the 4 June "Tiananmen Massacre", and Wang went into hiding in the countryside on 14 June.
+His friends influenced him to return to Shanghai on 19 June by convincing him that he would not be arrested.

 Wang was one of the few senior leaders of the Tiananmen protests who did not escape China.
-Following his return to Shanghai, Wang was put under house arrest until he was formally charged for his involvement in the demonstrations on September 8, 1989.
+Following his return to Shanghai, Wang was put under house arrest until he was formally charged for his involvement in the demonstrations on 8 September 1989.
 He was accused in the Chinese media of "listening to the Voice of America and spreading rumors based on its broadcasts, writing articles in support of the student hunger strike, giving counterrevolutionary speeches on Shanghai's People's Square... publishing articles in the Hong Kong press", and trying to "overthrow the Party's leadership" with his writing.
 Wang was sentenced to fourteen months in prison.
 After his release from prison, his activities were closely watched by the government.